sbose78/nodejs-ex/README.md

 ### Deployment

-Everything needed to deploy the application has been deployed as a Helm chart in [deploy/template/](../e2e/deploy/template)
+Everything needed to deploy the application has been added as a Helm chart in [deploy/template/](../e2e/deploy/template)

 To deploy the chart using Helm 3, run
 ```